samelliott89/BasicGPT/README.md

 # BasicGPT

 A from-scratch GPT implementation for learning and experimentation.
+Built alongside Cursor/Anit-gravity.
+A lot of comments and print()'s to help guide me and understand what is happening.
 Supports single and multi-GPU training via Hugging Face Accelerate.

 ## Quick Start